liamross/dara/README.md

 and aims to reduce the amount of code needed to achieve things, while maintaining high levels of readability.

+> Dara was written while following along with the book
+> [Writing an Interpreter in Go](https://interpreterbook.com/).
+As such, most of
+> the core architecture will be similar (or even identical).
+However, the actual
+> language has been adapted to have a more friendly syntax and far more features
+> than Monkey, the language you build in the book.
+I highly recommend reading it
+> if you've ever been interested in how programming languages work under the
+> hood.

 ## Status

 ### Completed